Mohanavadivel-git/caasworkshop/lessons/14-contdeploy.md

-# Continuous Deployment
+# Continuous Delivery

 As you can see from the sample deployment, image changes need to be constantly updated in the deployment and then applied.
-You can always use a tool to handle your continuous deployment (such as Jenkins).
-Alternatively, you can use some Openshift specific objects to handle some forms of continuous deployment.
+You can always use a tool to handle your continuous delivery (such as Jenkins).
+Alternatively, you can use some Openshift specific objects to handle some forms of continuous delivery.

 **Note**: Like `BuildConfigs`, the following objects (`ImageStreams` and `DeploymentConfigs`) are Openshift specific.
 The other objects, such as `Deployments`, `Routes`, `Services`, etc. can be lifted and shifted to any other Kubernetes orchestration system.
 Keep that under consideration when using Openshift-specific objects.